CFCC/python-projects/camper-project-color-tag/README.md

-Camper ganerated game that demonstrates knowledge of scokets, threads, and the PyGame library.
+Camper ganerated game that demonstrates knowledge of sockets, threads, and the PyGame library.